 - To use this pedal requires additional software and apps, making it not as user-friendly as it might first seem.

 There are two options here that stand out.
 Firstly, the TLC is a powerful compressor that handles a wide range of frequencies very well and hands over control to you of virtually anything you could need.
 It’s only real downside is the lack of multi-band capability.

-Because of that, I would also recommend the EBS multi comp, as it possesses this additional functionality whilst still retaining a fair level of customisable settings, even if it lacks the versatility of the TLC.
+Because of that, I would also recommend the EBS multi comp, as it possesses this additional functionality while still retaining a fair level of customizable settings, even if it lacks the versatility of the TLC.

-Either way, both pedals still produce a very natural sound, and are also able to work reasonably well as limiters without clipping your aggressive, active playing.
+Either way, both still produce a very natural sound and are also able to work reasonably well as limiters without clipping your aggressive, active playing.

 If you’re looking for a more budget-friendly – as well as an eco-friendly – option, then the micro pedals by Xvive and TC Electronic are both great ways to go.